we-are-va/we-are-va.github.io/_landingpage/create.md

 To do this we were engaged help develop the personas of their key demographics.
 This helped us to ensure that we designed a brand that would appeal to the correct users.
 We conducted workshops to uncover their brand values and archetype.
 From this material we created mood boards followed by 4 full brand concepts of which the final choice was developed to be what you see today.

-#### VA created amazing new beer cans for 10 Toes brewery that encapsulated their ethos perfectly
+### VA created amazing new beer cans for 10 Toes brewery that encapsulated their ethos perfectly

+"Ratbags" was a word often spoken in our meetings along with a fondness  back allies with layers of old posters, paste ups and for street art.
+Pairing those influences with a slick palette and dashes of the metallic and these cans make themselves known on the shelf of you local bottlo

-#### We created a whole new long form online editorial section for World Surfaris that help them corner X% more online traffic
+Conceived from our long term relationship with World Surfaris and a love for long form online content (hello Medium) and our favourite surf magazines we created a whole new long form online editorial section that helped them corner X% more online traffic.
+The VA team even ghost wrote half to content under pseudonym Ronny Long.

-#### VA named and branded The Booking Box ......
+### Under the influence of the creative power of a coffee and a good brief and a great relationship with our client VA named and branded The Booking Box.

 We create by…